Brochure Design Ideas & Inspiration for 2022

 Highly Visual, Image-Based Designs

-When it comes to creating a brochure design, highly visual elements with mages and color are trending.
+When it comes to creating a brochure design, highly visual elements with images and color are trending.
 (These styles are especially popular for brochure designs that will only be shared digitally.)

 High color, high image designs can work great and be quite impactful in print also.
 Just make sure to check with your printer to ensure that colors, images, and bleeds will work well with the paper and printing selections you have made and adjust if needed.